bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 2: Yeah, we can put it back in the barrel.

 Speaker 2: Cool.
 Check.
-Can already establish this is my very long term homework for [Redacted] that I haven't followed through on yet.
+Can already establish this is my very long term homework for [redacted] that I haven't followed through on yet.
 I'm almost done with my taproot saga, so now I can go back up right here and check this out actually.
 Cool.
 I guess anything else in the final round here?

 Speaker 1: We did skip over offers, but I did do test vectors for offers, which is always a pain to write because you got to write all the ones that are invalid, and they're really friggin hard to generate.
 But I did put those up.
 I also should really do invoice requests and invoices like the same thing.
 Here's all the valid ones.
 Here's all the fields.
 Here's all the invalid ones.
 So, there probably will be a couple more PRs, but there were no surprises in implementing it.
 It's just a fairness thing, right?